NAME

 If the first argument of the method is textNode, the command will create a text node.
 If the -jsonType option was given then the created text node will have that JSON type.
 The syntax of the created command is:

-textNodeCmd ?-disableOutputEscaping? data
+textNodeCmd ?-disableOutputEscaping? ?data?

 If the optional flag -disableOutputEscaping is given, the escaping of the ampersand character (&) and the left angle bracket (<) inside the data is disabled.
 You should use this flag carefully.